Before we get into the list of the best pop up campers…let me tell you a quick story. It’s about a tent and an RV that were madly in love.

 Check out the video review here.

 So there you go!
-You’ve got some of the best options to get you started selecting the best pop-up camper for you and your family.
+You’ve got some of the top picks for the best pop up and tent trailers for your family.

-If you’re new to the world of pop-up campers, travel trailers, and RVs, you’ve probably got a few questions bouncing around your head right about now.
+If you’re new to the world of pop-up campers, tent trailers, and RVs, you’ve probably still got a few questions bouncing around your head right about now.

 Maybe you’re wondering…